CULT of the HARVESTER of EYES

 (Marvel Tarot#1 (fb) - BTS) - The Cult of the Harvester of Eyes was originally formed to hunt down and kill followers of Agamotto.

 (Defenders I#59 (fb)) - The Cult was reformed in order to enact Xenogenesis, the rebirth of the demon race that once walked the Earth.
 Human agents were recruited, and a headquarters was utilized and shielded from discovery in the jungles of Mexico.
 Vera Gemini, half-demon and half-human, possessed the power to commit human sacrifices and to resurrect one demon at a time.
-The resurrected demon then took on a human form and was integrated into society, from rulers of countries to common muggers.
+The resurrected demon then took on a human form and was integrated into human society, from rulers of countries to common muggers.
 Eventually, there would be enough demons to rule the Earth once again.

 (Defenders I#58) - The Cult sent an Agent of Fortune, an operative used to garner possessions, to retrieve the Eye of Agamotto from Dr. Strange, and the Agent was successful.
-Meanwhile, Vera Gemini met with Devil-Slayer at a nightclub and tried to re-recruit him though he'd been actively fighting against the Cult.
+Meanwhile, Vera Gemini met with Devil-Slayer at a nightclub and tried to re-recruit him, although he'd been actively fighting against the Cult.
 Devil-Slayer over-reacted and assaulted the seemingly normal Vera, leading the Valkyrie and the Hulk to try to stop him, and Vera escaped.
-When two Americans, Marc and Sharon, approached the Cult headquarters in some ruins in the jungles of Mexico, they were captured and used as sacrifices to enact another demon resurrection.
-The Agent of Fortune returned with the Eye and was instructed to slay Devil-Slayer.

 (Defenders I#59) - Once Belathauzer was resurrected, he took on the human form of an Air Force base commander.
 Dr. Strange tracked down the Eye on the astral plane, but Vera had already used it and demons began manifesting themselves.
 Caught up in the spell, Dr. Strange's form merged with some of the demons.
 Meanwhile, Devil-Slayer arrived at the Cult's headquarters and was attacked by the Agent of Fortune.

 (Defenders I#60) - When the Cult's human agents exhausted themselves with a chant of resurrection, the demons burst forth and killed the humans.
-In a game of demonic roulette with the demon lords, Vera Gemini claimed leadership of both demons and humans.
+In a game of demonic roulette with the demon overlords, Vera Gemini claimed leadership of both demons and humans.
 When the Defenders arrived, they separated Dr. Strange from his merged form and defeated the Agent of Fortune.
-While Hulk, Valkyrie, and Devil-Slayer battled the demons, Hellcat defeated Vera Gemini and Dr. Strange and Nighthawk successfully retrieved the Eye of Agamotto.
+While Hulk, Valkyrie, and Devil-Slayer battled the demons, Hellcat defeated Vera Gemini, and Dr. Strange and Nighthawk successfully retrieved the Eye of Agamotto.
 The Xenogenesis plot was reversed, and the Cult of the Harvester of Eyes was no more.

 (Marvel Tarot#1 - BTS) - Sorcerer Ian McNee read about the original purpose of the Cult of the Harvester of Eyes.